 The Yamaha Group is focused on ensuring better communication with all stakeholders in order to respond to various CSR-related issues globally.
-This year, Ms. Makiko Akabane shares her opinion on Yamaha's CSR activities and the Yamaha CSR Report 2014 in order to make improvements going forward.
+This year, Ms. Makiko Akabane shares her opinions on Yamaha's CSR activities and the Yamaha CSR Report 2015 to help us make improvements going forward.

 CSR Asia Tokyo Office

 This is the third consecutive year I've had the honor of giving a third-party opinion on the Yamaha Group CSR Report.
 Over this period, the Group has made significant progress in CSR.
 In fiscal 2013, Yamaha reviewed its status in line with the core subjects of ISO 26000, providing guidance on social responsibility and confirming outstanding tasks that need to be completed to achieve its goals.
 In fiscal 2014, the Company embarked on building a system that will enable it to meet its CSR aspirations based on the tasks confirmed.
 Even though Yamaha had formulated a CSR policy, it felt a sense of crisis regarding structural shortcomings that compromised its CSR goals.
 Accordingly, a system for CSR management was quickly established.
 Furthermore, each related division presented CSR tasks that need to be carried out as initiatives from fiscal 2015 onwards.
 These tasks are to be incorporated in the mid-term management plan, so that the newly established CSR system will take root and function throughout the Group.
 Owing to an extraordinary Group-wide effort, the CSR management system was constructed in a short period of time by utilizing input from all divisions.